Meal Information Frequently Asked Questions (FAQs)

 Meals will still be served and there will be changes to how they are served.

-Student Nutrition Services (SNS) has developed new serving protocols for breakfast, lunch and supper using mobile carts.
+Student Nutrition Services (SNS) has developed new serving protocols for meals using mobile carts.
 Additionally, SNS will take advantage of the waivers granted by the U.S. Department of Agriculture to serve all school meals for free to all students and eliminate the use of computerized point of sale accounting.
 Students, regardless of eligibility, do not need to bring any money for school meals.
+Visit sfusd.edu/inpersonmenus to view the menu for your school.

 SNS is also planning for meals to be served in the classroom to maintain stable student cohorts during the school day.
 The following is to help ensure safety during meal times:

-- Lunch will be delivered directly to each classroom at a designated time using the mobile serving carts.
+- Lunch and snacks will be delivered directly to each classroom at a designated time using the mobile serving carts.
+School breakfast will be replaced with a hearty snack this school year.

 - Teachers/staff will support students to approach the meal cart one at a time and receive their meals from SNS staff.